nivalos0/PrizzLife/README.md

 This is a continued version of PrizzLife which has since been abandoned by the owner.
 This is **NOT** a full time project, and I am **NOT** responsible for kicks, or bans from Prison Life.
 The things below I do **NOT** plan to add

-- loopkill
+- Any Loop Commands

-- commands that mention all, such as "kill all" etc.
+- Commands that mention all, such as "kill all" etc.

+- Crash, or Server Lag commands.

 ---